Is the Hakone Ropeway Worth It in 2026? Quick Answer

 How Long Is the Hakone Ropeway Ride?

-The full ropeway ride itself is short, but the complete experience takes longer once you include the Owakudani stop, queues, photos, and the Lake Ashi Cruise connection.
+The official guide lists about 15 minutes for each ropeway section, and passengers using the full route transfer at Owakudani.
+In practice, the full experience takes longer once you include the Owakudani stop, queues, photos, and the Lake Ashi Cruise connection.
 For planning, allow at least 1.5–2 hours for the ropeway and Owakudani portion, and more if you are adding the cruise.

 Can the Hakone Ropeway Close Because of Weather?